iiitl/FOSS-Weekend-2024/README.md

 2. App Dev
 - https://github.com/iiitl/translate_app - The repository contains a Flutter application designed for text translation, offering users a seamless and intuitive interface for translating messages into various languages.
 - https://github.com/iiitl/Chat_buddy - ChatBuddy is a Flutter app facilitating real-time communication and interaction among users through Firebase services.
+- https://github.com/iiitl/React-Native-To-Do - This is a simple Todo List application built with React Native.
 - https://github.com/iiitl/Jumble-Words - Jumble Words is a single player game app made using kotlin that displays scrambled words.
 To play the game, player has to make a word using all the letters from the displayed scrambled word.
 - https://github.com/iiitl/Media-Player - Media-Player: A Kotlin app featuring an activity to play songs.